MONQDL/Monq.Core.ClickHouseBuffer/README.md

 # Monq.Core.ClickHouseBuffer

-*English*

-The Clickhouse buffer library can collect and write rows to tables with batches (time based or count based).
+The ClickHouse buffer library can collect and write rows to tables with batches (time based or count based).

 As you know, ClickHouse inserts the data being written in a batch manner, and if you perform inserts one at a time, then ClickHouse will start to eat up CPU time and consume IO of the disk subsystem at a very high rate.
 In order for ClickHouse to work correctly and quickly, you need to insert data in batches, or reset the accumulated data once at a certain time.
 The library implements such a mechanism.

-The current version has sevearal limitations:

-1. There is no asynchronous post-processing of events after saving them to the database or upon saving error.
-2. There is no nice handling of write errors.

 ## Installation the library